Ridder Arena: History

 Ridder Arena was the first facility in the United States to be constructed specifically for college women's hockey, and the only such facility until LaBahn Arena was built for the Wisconsin Badgers women's ice hockey team in 2010.
 As of 2018, it remains just one of two arenas built for a college women's ice hockey program.
 The first game was played on October 19, 2002, attended by 3,239 spectators.
 Kathleen Ridder attended the first game to drop the ceremonial first puck.
 The team set its attendance record with a sold out crowd of 3,400 on March 24, 2013.

 The University of Minnesota has taken advantage of having an NHL-sized rink at Ridder, and an Olympic-sized rink at Mariucci for training and practicing needs, depending on upcoming opponents.
 Women's team coach Laura Halldorson felt that having a smaller and more intimate arena created a better atmosphere for home games and an energetic environment, instead of playing in the much larger Mariucci arena to the same size crowd.
 In the 16 years that the women's team has played at Ridder Arena, the team has won 12 conference titles, and six national titles.
-Ridder Arena hosted the NCAA Women's Frozen Four on four occasions, in 2010, 2013, 2015, and 2018.
+Ridder Arena hosted the NCAA Women's Frozen Four on five occasions, in 2010, 2013, 2015, 2018, and 2025.
+(Note: Ridder Arena hosted the NCAA Women's Ice Hockey Tournament in 2010, 2013, 2015, and 2018.
+Ridder Arena hosted the NCAA Women's Ice Hockey Tournament in 2025.)
 The Golden Gophers won the NCAA Women's Frozen Four at home in 2013, and 2015.

 Ridder Arena has hosted the Western Collegiate Hockey Association conference championships on ten occasions, in 2004, 2005, 2006, 2007, 2009, 2010, 2011, 2013, 2016, and 2017.
-It has also hosted the Minnesota Girls State Hockey Tournament, and been used as a practice venue for visiting NHL teams and the IIHF World Women's U18 Championships.
+It has also hosted the Minnesota Girls State Hockey Tournament, and been used as a practice venue for visiting NHL teams and the IIHF U18 Women's World Championship.

 In 2010, the University of Minnesota did its own study on energy conservation at Ridder Arena and the Baseline Tennis Center.
 Changes were made in the airflow supply when events were not scheduled, resulting in a reduction of 17% of annual energy costs.